Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 ### Range

-When counting distance for range, the first space may be diagonally adjacent, and all others must be orthogonally adjacent.
+When counting distance for range, the first space may be diagonally adjacent, and all others must be non-diagonally adjacent.

 ![Range Demo](los_demo_range.png)

 "Adjacent" means "In Range 1."
-Orthogonal only adjacency will be specified when it happens.
+Non-diagonal only adjacency will be specified when it happens.

 ### Targeting